GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/API-for-resources.md

 An interactive plugin may show a chooser widget to let a user choose a resource.
 The user's choices may be saved in settings.

-In the same sesssion of GIMP, or in a subsequent session, a user may invoke the plugin again.
+In the same session of GIMP, or in a subsequent session, a user may invoke the plugin again.
 Then the saved settings are displayed in the plugin's dialog (when the second invocation is also interactive).